Binge Watch: Reproducible Multimodal Benchmarks Datasets for Large-Scale Movie Recommendation on MovieLens-10M and 20M: M L: M ulti M odal M ovie L ens Datasets

-{\textbf{(3) Downloading Raw Data.}} The last step in our pipeline lies in collecting raw data.
-In particular, based on the URLs obtained in the previous step by querying TMDB, for each movie we download the posters and trailers by using the Python libraries \texttt{requests} and \texttt{yt\_dlp}, respectively.
-While acquiring movie posters is straightforward, as all retrieved images are available for download, access to movie trailers is occasionally restricted due to regional licensing constraints or because the associated YouTube videos have been set to private.
-In this case, we exploit the YouTube link available in the original GroupLens data downloaded during the first step.
-In this case, if the video is available, we download the trailer and keep the movie; if not, we remove the movie from the dataset.
+{\textbf{(3) Downloading Raw Data.}} Next, based on the URLs obtained in the previous step by querying TMDB, we download the posters and trailers for each movie using the Python libraries \texttt{requests} and \texttt{yt\_dlp}, respectively.
+If the trailer is unavailable due to regional licensing constraints or because the associated YouTube videos are set to private, we use the YouTube link in the original GroupLens and download the trailer.
+If this trailer is not available as well, we remove the movie from the dataset.
 It is important to note that once raw data is downloaded, we encode it using multimodal encoders and then delete the raw files.
-Moreover, we do not release the raw files to avoid copyright infringement\footnote{Our pipeline follows a non-consumptive research framework to ensure compliance with copyright standards.
-We do not redistribute raw audiovisual streams; instead, the released dataset provides only source identifiers (YouTube IDs) and transformative embeddings.
-These latent representations are mathematical abstractions that cannot reconstruct the original media, thus serving as a non-substitute for the creative work.
-This approach aligns with 'Fair Use' (17 U.S.C. § 107) for non-commercial research, preserving creator rights while enabling scientific reproducibility}.
-At the end of this process, for each movie, we collected: \begin{itemize} \item Movie plot (a textual overview). \item Movie poster URL (released), and we temporarily cache the raw data picture before extracting image features. \item Movie trailer URL (released), and we temporarily cache the raw data video before extracting acoustic and video features. \end{itemize}
+Moreover, we do not release the raw files to avoid copyright infringement\footnote{To ensure copyright compliance, our pipeline uses a non-consumptive framework.
+We avoid redistributing raw streams and provide only YouTube IDs and transformative embeddings.
+As mathematical abstractions, these latent representations cannot reconstruct original media, ensuring they don't substitute for the creative work.
+This aligns with 'Fair Use' (17 U.S.C. § 107) for non-commercial research—preserving creator rights while enabling scientific reproducibility.}. \commentAP{We instead provide pre-computed embeddings, which aligns with standard practice since most multimodal recommendation architectures use offline-extracted features as input~\cite{yi2022multi, spillo2025see, yi2025enhancing, attimonelli2025large, zhou2025doesmultimodalityimproverecommender, wei2019mmgcn}.}

-As shown in Table \ref{tab:stats_raw_data}, after the download step, we observed a high coverage of movie plots and movie posters for both ML-10M and ML-20M, and a very good coverage for movie trailers for ML-20M.